2020, August 15-16: The helical rising of Sirius is the star’s first appearance in the morning sky before sunrise.

 Observing the first morning appearance of a bright star is a challenging feat.
 This requires a perfectly clear sky to the horizon and a vantage point to see the natural horizon, free from trees, buildings, houses, and other obstructions.

 A Sky and Telescope magazine article described the circumstances of the date of the heliacal rising of Sirius.
 The author described that when the sun is about 8° below the horizon and Sirius is 3° in altitude in the east-southeast sky, the star should be first visible.
-For this writer’s latitude (41.7°), no single date meets the criteria.
+For this writer’s latitude (41.7° North), no single date meets the criteria.
 The best pair of days is August 15, 2020, and the following morning.
 On the former morning, Sirius is slightly lower than 3° and on the morning of the latter it is slightly higher than the visible limit.

 The chart above shows the sky 42 minutes before sunrise on August 16, 2020.
 Bright Venus and the crescent moon are high in the east.

 Betelgeuse, Procyon, and Sirius – while they are part of their own constellations – make a large equilateral triangle, known as the Winter Triangle.
 The trio is prominent in the evening sky during the colder months in the Northern Hemisphere.

 Procyon is sometimes translated as “before the dog.”
 It rises about 25 minutes before Sirius, so it rises before the Dog Star.